 Does the tent's design allow you to get in and out of the tent without a lot of water pouring in as soon as you open the door?

-There should be a shelter, or at the very minimum some form of ridge or gully, so that you can open the door in the rain without water pouring off the roof of the tent directly on you and creating an instant puddle on your tent floor.
+There should be a shelter, or at the very minimum, some form of ridge or gully, so you can open the door in the rain without water pouring off the tent's roof directly on you and creating an instant puddle on your tent floor.

 7. Is there a waterproof treatment?

-Some manufacturers will apply a waterproof treatment to their tents, in addition to a higher Hydrostatic Head in the material and well designed sealed seams.
+Some manufacturers will apply a waterproof treatment to their tents and a higher Hydrostatic Head in the material, and well-designed sealed seams.

 This additional waterproofing helps water bead and run off the tent.
-The less time water is on the tent, the less chance it has of entering the tent.
+The less time water is on the tent, the less chance it has of entering it.

 8. Does the tent have a skirt?

-OK, not literally a skirt, but some tents have some fabric that extends the side of the tent out and way from the groundsheet, and looks a bit like a skirt.
+OK, not literally a skirt, but some tents have some fabric that extends the side of the tent out and away from the groundsheet, and looks a bit like a skirt.

 This material helps direct water away from the tent and away from the stitching with the groundsheet.